rangle/catch-webhooks/README.md

 ## Launch
 To make the app available externally for webhooks, you can use ngrok.
-With ngrok, you can open a path with `ngrok http 3003`

 Currently, the backend and frontend run on separate ports (frontend: 3000, backend: 3003).
 Here is how you start both: